ggreer/geoff.greer.fm/_posts/2013-12-24-programming-fonts.md

 - Computers
 ---

-If you're going to spend a significant fraction of your life using something, it's worth spending more money on it than you might think.
+If you're going to spend a significant fraction of your life using something, it's worth spending more money on than you might think.
 Chairs, beds, and [computers]({% post_url 2010-10-30-expensive-computers-are-worth-the-price %}) all fall in this category.

 A similar principle applies when toolsmithing, although with time instead of money.
 Taking the time to customize your development environment can improve your productivity and reduce frustration.
 Many developers go hog-wild.
-They tweak their editors with various plugins and set up [fancy shells](https://github.com/robbyrussell/oh-my-zsh).
+They tweak their editors with [various plugins](https://sublime.wbond.net/browse/popular) and set up [fancy shells](https://github.com/robbyrussell/oh-my-zsh).
 But one thing developers often overlook is fonts.
 Typically, developers use the default font for their terminals and editors.
 Some will choose one from the list of pre-installed fonts.
 This is a problem, since few fonts are optimized for development.

 A font meant for developers should have certain properties: